cademirci/cademirci.github.io/_posts/2020-10-31-some-examples-of-introduction-to-programming.md

 **1**

 A basic Java program to compute maximum, minimum ones and the average of the all numbers that the user's inputs until they enter -1.
+Assuming the numbers will be between 0 to 1000.

 ```java
 import java.util.Scanner;